Why You Should Feel Lucky When Targeted By Narcissists?

 Smart people are prime targets for narcissists.

-They are drawn to your sharp mind, your problem-solving skills, and your insightful perspectives.
-Narcissists often use the intelligence of their targets to boost their own image, basking in the reflected glory of your accomplishments and insights.
+Narcissists often use the intelligence of their targets to boost their own image, basking in the reflected glory of their accomplishments and insights.

 Your intelligence makes you a valuable asset to a narcissist, but it can also be used against you.
-They may try to undermine your self-confidence or take credit for your ideas.
-Understanding this dynamic can help you assert your boundaries and protect your intellectual contributions.

 4. Confidence